 Languages are used for business and for pleasure.
 They open up an avenue for communication and exploration.
 The study of Languages promotes, encourages and instills a broader cultural understanding.

 At Rangitoto College we offer a choice of Te Reo Māori, French, Japanese, Mandarin and Spanish.
 All languages are available for study from Year 9 through to Year 13.
-Mandarin was introduced at the beginning of 2014 so currently is only available in Year 9 but we expect it to continue through to Year 13.
+Mandarin is only available in Year 13.

 Rangitoto College Library supports the school’s vision of “every student maximising their potential” through the provision of a dynamic environment, excellent services, outstanding collections and relevant programmes that will empower students’ learning and encourage their enjoyment of reading for pleasure.